Want to peruse retro England shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.

-You can choose from such gems as the 1980 – 83 home shirt (above) – this Admiral made kit is one of my favourites and is an ultra rare and highly popular original shirt from the 1982 World Cup in Spain.
+You can choose from such gems as the 1980 – 83 home shirt (above left) – this Admiral-made kit is one of my favourite retro football shirts and is an ultra-rare and highly popular original shirt from the 1982 World Cup in Spain.

 This World Cup started so well for England with Bryan Robson netting after just 27 seconds in the opening game against France, a record at the time.
 They won all three group games to proceed to the second group phase where they drew against Germany and Spain but were knocked out as they finished second.

 England manager Ron Greenwood announced his retirement immediately after the tournament.